Skellington-Closet/slack-mock/README.md

 ## No Magic Included

 OK, there's a little magic included in capturing HTTP requests, but that's it.
 No timeouts, magic promises, or events.
-Functional tests are hard, trying to make them easy with "convenience" abstractions that are out of your control only makes them harder.
+Integration tests are hard, trying to make them easy with "convenience" abstractions that are out of your control only makes them harder.

-Functional test by their nature are testing a closed system: you are inspecting from the outside a complex flow between at least two entities (your bot and the Slack API) and there is no guaranteed way to know when that flow is complete by observing from the outside.
+Integration test by their nature are testing a closed system: you are inspecting from the outside a complex flow between at least two entities (your bot and the Slack API) and there is no guaranteed way to know when that flow is complete by observing from the outside.
 Any attempt to guess when the communication is complete will be wrong some of the time and just cause you frustration.

 That's why Slack Mock provides simple, synchronous methods to queue, trigger, and inspect messages to and from Slack.
 No magic included.